revolist/revogrid-docs/guide/licensing.md

 # Licensing

-RevoGrid is an open-core, MIT-licensed library.
+RevoGrid is an open-core, MIT-licensed Data Grid library.
 Purchase a [commercial license](/pro) for advanced features and support.

 ## MIT vs. Commercial licenses